itchyny/lightline.vim/README.md

 Fine and readable!

-Finally, you come up with concatenating the three components:
+Finally, you come up with concatenating the three components: the read-only mark, the filename and the modified mark.
 ![lightline.vim - tutorial](https://raw.github.com/itchyny/lightline.vim/master/image/tutorial/12.png)
 Now you may know what to do.
 ```vim